Cinnamomum Zeylanicum Vs Cassia

 Antidiabetic Activity

-It has been shown that Cinnamon Zeylanicum helps reduce the amount of glucose entering one’s bloodstream by modifying certain digestive enzymes that breaks down carbohydrates into glucose.
+It has been shown that Cinnamomum Zeylanicum helps reduce the amount of glucose entering one’s bloodstream by modifying certain digestive enzymes that breaks down carbohydrates into glucose.

-This particular property is the most widely studied benefit known of Cinnamon Zeylanicum.
+This particular property is the most widely studied benefit known of Cinnamomum Zeylanicum.
 Numerous lab, animal and human studies have confirmed a significant improvement in fasting blood glucose.

 CEYLON CINNAMON HISTORY